cybozu-go/neco/docs/dctest.md

     This suite tests initial setup of Neco.
 This does not include upgrading test nor boot server node joining/leaving test.

-    This suite installs Neco with the generated deb package.
+    This suite installs Neco with the generated deb package if `DATACENTER` is not specified.

+    If `DATACENTER` is specified, this test suite is invoked to prepare the base of upgrading test.
+The Neco deb package used for `DATACENTER`, staging or production, is downloaded from GitHub releases.

 2. upgrade